CMHWorks/AuditFLIX.info/index.md

 ## AuditFLIX Settings Options
-The AuditFLIX Settings options controls a variety of functionality from viewing in Full Screen Mode, setting page timing cycles, entering various dashboard IDs and navigating a user to supporting AuditFLIX Help Documentation.
+The AuditFLIX Settings options controls a variety of functionality from viewing in Full Screen Mode, setting page timing cycles, entering various ashboard IDs and navigating a user to supporting AuditFLIX Help Documentation.
 Below is a list of the AuditFLIX Settings Options

 #### Full Screen Settings Option